 of every £1 donated, we spent on creating sustainable change for vulnerable children.

 WeSeeHope is a limited company and a registered charity whose annual accounts are independently audited.
 We submit a copy of our annual audited accounts to Companies House, and also to the Charity Commission (an independent body that regulates the activities of charities in the UK) as part of our annual return.

-WeSeeHope is committed to delivering a high standard of service to anyone who engages with the charity.
+As a member of the scheme, we comply with the principles embodied in the Code of Fundraising Practice and are committed to delivering a high standard of service to anyone who engages with the organisation.
 We are keen to hear from anyone who believes we have fallen short of the high standards we set ourselves.
-To find out how you can provide feedback or to make us aware of any complaints, click here.